HOMEBASE DATA REPORTS

 Each month, we report on key trends in small business data—like how weather, the economy, and seasonality impact owners and managers across America.

-Main Street reshuffles as seasonal slowdown meets elevated turnover
+Main Street pauses as seasonal slowdown deepens, but wages hold firm

 Key findings: